richzhang/PerceptualSimilarity/README.md

 Run `python test_network.py` to take the distance between example reference image [`ex_ref.png`](imgs/ex_ref.png) to distorted images [`ex_p0.png`](./imgs/ex_p0.png) and [`ex_p1.png`](imgs/ex_p1.png).
 Before running it - which do you think *should* be closer?

 **Some Options** By default in `model.initialize`:
-- `net='alex'`: Network `alex` is fastest, performs the best, and is the default.
-You can instead use `squeeze` or `vgg`.
+- By default, `net='alex'`.
+Network `alex` is fastest, performs the best (as a forward metric), and is the default.
+For backpropping, `net='vgg'` loss is closer to the traditional "perceptual loss".
-- `model='net-lin'`: This adds a linear calibration on top of intermediate features in the net.
-Set this to `model=net` to equally weight all the features.
+- By default, `lpips=True`.
+This adds a linear calibration on top of intermediate features in the net.
+Set this to `lpips=False` to equally weight all the features.

 ### (B) Backpropping through the metric

-File [`perceptual_loss.py`](perceptual_loss.py) shows how to iteratively optimize using the metric.
-Run `python perceptual_loss.py` for a demo.
+File [`lpips_loss.py`](perceptual_loss.py) shows how to iteratively optimize using the metric.
+Run `python lpips_loss.py` for a demo.
 The code can also be used to implement vanilla VGG loss, without our learned weights.

 ### (C) About the metric